sebivenlo/esd-2024-jit-compiler/README.md

 JIT compilers are particularly interesting due to:

-Dynamic Optimization: JIT compilers can analyze the code while it runs, optimizing frequently executed paths for better performance.
+**Dynamic Optimization**: JIT compilers can analyze the code while it runs, optimizing frequently executed paths for better performance.
 Balance of Flexibility and Speed: While interpreted code is easy to work with, compiled code is faster.
 JIT blends the two, making it a compelling solution for performance-sensitive applications.
 Real-world Usage: Technologies like the Java Virtual Machine (JVM), JavaScript engines (like V8), and .NET's Common Language Runtime (CLR) all utilize JIT compilation, making it a crucial component of modern software systems.
 By diving into the inner workings of JIT compilers, we aim to gain a deeper understanding of how runtime compilation works and explore its applications in various programming languages and frameworks.

+**Software and System Architectures**: A JIT compiler is part of the execution model of programming languages, especially in systems that rely on virtual machines (e.g., JVM for Java, .NET CLR).
+It's an architectural decision on how to handle code execution—whether to interpret or compile it at runtime for better performance.

+**Technologies**: It's a core technology in systems that optimize the execution of code by converting higher-level code into machine code dynamically at runtime, improving performance over interpreted execution models.

 ## Audience